A Non-invasive Technique to Detect Authentic/Counterfeit SRAM Chips: Result and Analysis

 \section{Result and Analysis}

-In our experiment, we have collected SRAM start-up signatures to demonstrate our proposed technique.
+In our experiment, we have collected SRAM start-up signatures to demonstrate our proposed technique \footnote{We have made our data publicly available at: \url{https://sourceforge.net/projects/authentimem/files/}}.
 Typically, the success of any machine learning (ML) model relies on the sample quality and sample size.
 However, it is difficult to collect data from a large set of sample chips in a lab environment and imitate all possible operating conditions.
 Therefore, we divide the data collection process into the following tasks: